pranayBaddam/stickee-test/README.md

 I have choosen the second way.
 In bottom-up approach, I have calculated the solution of smaller problems in an iterative way and store their result in array.
 Compare the solution with other sub solutions to find the optimal solution.

+> **Note:** I have a query on what to put in UI side to show the result.
+I haven't done it on front end side.
+Output from the route returns the array.
 ### Routes
 In ```routes/web.php``` file, contain task related routes.
 ```